cbowdon/TsMonad/README.md

 Note that for Maybe, if the lifted function returns null or undefined then it returns Nothing rather than wrapping a null in a Just, which is perverse.

 ## FAQ and apologies
-* Why only Maybe and Either (so far)?
+* Why only Maybe, Either and Writer (so far)?

-These two monads are the most useful in a world ridden with mutable state and side effects.
-I'm currently evaluating whether Writer offers enough benefit to be worth implementing in TypeScript.
+These monads are the most useful in a world ridden with mutable state and side effects.
+I'm currently evaluating which other common monads offer enough benefit to be worth implementing in TypeScript.

 * Where's monad transformers/monoids/fantasy-land compliance?